Renovamen/metallic/README.md

 # Metallic

-Metallic is a clean library for meta-learning research based on [PyTorch](https://github.com/pytorch/pytorch).
+Metallic is a library for meta-learning research based on [PyTorch](https://github.com/pytorch/pytorch).

-Different from other meta-learning libraries, Metallic aims at providing a lightweight modularized toolbox for setting up meta-learning experiments quickly with the least amount of code.
+Different from other meta-learning libraries, Metallic tries to:

+- Provide a clean, lightweight and modularized toolbox for setting up meta-learning experiments quickly with the least amount of code.
+- Support more optimizers instead of SGD only using [higher](https://github.com/facebookresearch/higher).

 The library is **work in progress**.